bschwede/linkenhancer/README.md

 Technically the images are packed into a div container together with an image subtitle - which is also a link to the media data set for GEDCOM objects.
 The display can be customized as required using the standard CSS classes or per image additional CSS classes (e.g. `float-start` or `float-end` from webtrees vendor.css).

+Images of gedcom media records reside behind the media firewall.
+Therefore, this function cannot be provided with JavaScript, but by extending the [MarkDownFactory class](https://github.com/fisharebest/webtrees/blob/main/app/Factories/MarkdownFactory.php).

 <a name="mde"></a>
 #### Markdown editor